KomalBagai/HashHacks3_FutureGadgetsLab/README.md

 Each vehicle is also connected to a real-time database (Firebase) and identified by its car number.
 All information collected by the vehicles locally is updated on this real-time database.
 The visual representation of the structure of our database is shown in the figure below :

-We take into consideration the scenario where Car 1 wants to overtake Car 2.
-Now Car1 first detects the number plate of Car 2 and establishes communication with it on the firebase database and forms a grouping.
-Car 2 then checks the presence of vehicles approaching it from the opposite lane.
-This is checked in a given Region of Interest.
-When a car of size more than a given threshold approaches the Car 2 (which represents the degree of closeness), it sets the value of the variable on the firebase to 0, representing that Car 1 cannot overtake.
-This is set as an event listener on Car 1 which lights Red light on it.
-If there is no obstruction in the given ROI, the variable is set to 1, lighting green light in Car 1, indicating it to overtake freely.
+Take into consideration the scenario where Car 1 wants to overtake Car 2.
+In this case,  Car1 first detects the number plate of Car 2 and establishes communication with it on the firebase database by pairing with it on cloud.
+Pairing allows Car 1 to know if Car 2 has detected vehicles approaching it from the opposite lane.
+If Car 2 has detected such a vehicle then it sets the value of the associated variable on the firebase to 0, representing that Car 1 cannot overtake.
+As Car 1 listens to the value of this variable via an event listener, it sets the Red LED on the Raspberry Pi.
+If there is no obstruction in the given ROI, the variable is set to 1 and the green LED on the hardware is turned on and RED is turned off thereby indicating it to overtake freely.

 ![alt text](https://github.com/ishanijanveja/HashHacks3_FutureGadgetsLab/blob/master/ex.png)